Soulfully Made » Main Dish » Fried Cabbage and Sausage

 This post may contain affiliate links.
 Please read our disclosure policy.

-Southern Fried Cabbage with Sausage brings together simple ingredients for a comforting, flavor-rich meal!
-This one-pan creation combines caramelized cabbage with smoky sausage for a dish that works beautifully for both weeknight dinners and weekend gatherings.
+This Fried Cabbage with Sausage uses only 10 simple ingredients for a comforting, flavor-rich meal!
+This one-pan recipe combines caramelized cabbage with smoky sausage for a dish that works beautifully for both weeknight dinners and weekend gatherings.

 Fried cabbage and sausage served on a plate with a roll of bread.

-Feel free to serve it on its own, or with some bread and butter on the side for a heartier option.
-If you love easy Southern meals like this one, you can also try my Southern-style green lima beans recipe!
+Feel free to serve it on its own, or with some bread and butter on the side for a heartier option (which my husband adores).
+If you love easy dinners like this one, you can also try my Southern-style green lima beans or Oven Fried Chicken Drumsticks.

 Labeled photos of the ingredients needed to make Southern fried cabbage and sausage.